salmabens/salmabens/README.md

 ### Hi there 👋

-- 👋 Hi !
-My name is Salma and I'm a 24 years old Data Scientist Junior.
-- 🌱 I’m currently working on the explainability of ML models at [Nexialog Consulting](https://www.nexialog.com).
-- 📓 I'm a student in data science and financial modeling at Paris 1 Panthéon Sorbonne University.
-- 👀 I’m interested in modeling and data development, with a focus on building predictive models, designing data pipelines, and leveraging machine learning techniques to solve real-world problems.
+👋 Hello!
+I'm Salma, a 24-year-old Junior Data Scientist passionate about transforming data into actionable insights.
+Currently, I'm working at Nexialog Consulting, focusing on the explainability of machine learning models.
+Alongside my professional experience, I'm pursuing a Master's degree in Data Science and Financial Modeling at Paris 1 Panthéon-Sorbonne University.

+🌱 My main interests lie in predictive modeling, data pipeline design, and applying machine learning techniques to tackle real-world challenges.
+I’m driven by a desire to create robust, scalable solutions that bridge the gap between data and decision-making.

 ## Contact
 - [Salma Benmoussa](https://www.linkedin.com/in/salma-benmoussa/)